 The rest area survey cards were made available in May 2005.
 The increase in the number of returned cards corresponds with the seasonal increase in visitors to the rest areas.
-A total of 8,054 cards were returned in fiscal year 2006 compared to 8,178 in FY 2007.
-In the first quarter of FY 2008, 4,653 cards were returned.
-This is the largest number of returned surveys to date and over half of the surveys returned in each of the past two years.
+A total of 8,054 cards were returned in fiscal year 2006 compared to 8,178 in fiscal year 2007.

-- First Quarter FY 2007, 3,125 surveys received - Second Quarter FY 2007, 1,489 surveys received - Third Quarter FY 2007, 788 surveys received - Fourth Quarter FY 2007, 2,776 surveys received - First Quarter FY 2008, 4,653 surveys received
+- First Quarter FY 2007, 3,125 surveys received - Second Quarter FY 2007, 1,489 surveys received - Third Quarter FY 2007, 788 surveys received - Fourth Quarter FY 2007, 2,776 surveys received

-Customer satisfaction for all three attributes is higher than the previous quarter.
+Customer satisfaction for two of the three attributes is slightly higher than the previous quarter.
+One site had 50 percent (22 of 45) of the "not clean" responses.
+The lower rating at this site may be due to a new cleaning contractor, which started April 1, 2007.
 MoDOT implements actions to improve the cleanliness at rest areas with lower satisfaction ratings by direct contact with the contractor.
-Based on the cards returned from 49 states, Canada, Ireland, the United Kingdom, Switzerland, Mongolia, China and Spain, MoDOT is meeting the needs of its customers.
+Another site had 51 of 78 responses as "not clean" due to water supply issues that were corrected before the Memorial Holiday weekend.
+Based on the cards returned from 48 different states, Canada, Ireland, the United Kingdom and Switzerland, MoDOT is meeting the needs of its customers.

 The internal rest area inspections started in May 2005.
 MoDOT is doing extremely well at meeting the customers' expectations for convenient, clean and safe facilities, largely in part to these inspections conducted a minimum of two times per month.
-The inspection scores had decreased the past two quarters but rebounded to 95.2 percent for the first quarter of 2008, slightly higher than the same time period of 2007.
+The inspection scores have increased over the past few quarters but dropped slightly to 94.3 percent for the third quarter of 2007, but rose to 94.4 for the final quarter of 2007.
+This is still slightly higher than the same time period of 2006.
 MoDOT takes care of maintenance concerns in a timely manner to keep the rest areas open for use.